doctorfree/Asciiville/README.md

 `asciiville`

+Display a random slideshow of 25 ascii art images in the default terminal window

+`asciiville -E 25`

 Run `asciiville` in interactive mode with Ranger File Manager selected as command:

 `asciiville -i -y`

-Open the btop client in fullscreen mode:
+Open the default client in fullscreen mode:

 `asciiville -F`

-Open the btop client in fullscreen mode using the Tilix terminal emulator:
+Open the default client in fullscreen mode using the Tilix terminal emulator:

 `asciiville -F -t`

-Open the btop client in the cool-retro-term terminal:
+Open the default client in the cool-retro-term terminal:

 `asciiville -r`